IBurn36360/Twitch_Interface/Modules/blocks.md

 ## `twitch::addBlockedUser()`

-Attempts to add a users to a channel's list of blocked users.
+Attempts to add a user to a channel's list of blocked users.

 <code>Authenticated: </code> user_blocks_edit